WouterDurnez/airhead/README.md

 ## Lightweight Convolutional Neural Networks for Brain Tumor Segmentation

 This repository hosts the code for my thesis at KULeuven, in order to obtain the degree of Master in Artificial Intelligence.
-Initial code was provided by [Pooya Ashtari](https://www.kuleuven.be/wieiswie/nl/person/00129604).
+Extensive boilerplate code was provided by my supervisor [Pooya Ashtari](https://www.kuleuven.be/wieiswie/nl/person/00129604).

 ### Components